Improve communication and patient safety by incorporating simulation into curriculum and clinical settings.

 Developed by: Chia-Ju Chiu, PhD-C, Douglas Brock, PhD; Erin Abu-Rish, PhD-C; and UW Macy Assessment Team members: Linda Vorvick, MD; Sharon Wilson, RN, MSN, FNP-BC; Dana Hammer, PhD, PharmD; Douglas Schaad, PhD; Katherine Blondon, MD; and Brenda Zierler, PhD, RN, FAAN.

-8. Additional Resources: Simulation Scenario Building Templates and Tools
+8. Additional Resources: Simulation Scenario Building Templates & Tools

 These simulation scenario building templates and tools are intended for educators involved in developing comprehensive and customized interprofessional simulations for health sciences students and trainees.
 These tools were developed by members of the UW Macy Grant Team with funding from the Josiah Macy Jr. Foundation.